mpodkolzin/RoboND-Perception/writeup.md

 ### Pick and Place Setup

 The 3 test worlds are used to test out the object recognition model.
-The outputs are saved in output_1.yaml, output_2.yaml, output_3.yaml, inside /perception/pr2_robot/scripts folder.
+The outputs are saved in output_1.yaml, output_2.yaml, output_3.yaml in ./submission folder.
 At the place coordinates, I added random noise in the x and y coordinates, to avoid the stacking pieces problem as reported in the lessons

 The pipeline achieved the following results: